vishnuprasad3004/FUELFLEX/README.md

 Create a `.env` file in the project root and add the following variables. **Replace `YOUR_..._HERE` with your actual keys and project details.**

+**IMPORTANT: Incorrect or missing API keys will lead to errors like `auth/api-key-not-valid` for Firebase or similar errors for Google AI/Maps services.
+Double-check these values.**

 ```env
 # Get your Google GenAI API key from Google AI Studio: https://aistudio.google.com/app/apikey
 # Or from Google Cloud: https://console.cloud.google.com/apis/credentials